rbarrois/xworkflows/doc/internals.rst

     - Wrapping all :func:`transition`-decorated functions into :class:`~base.ImplementationProperty` wrappers
     - Adding noop implementations for other transitions

+    .. method:: _add_workflow(mcs, field_name, state_field, attrs)

+        Adds a workflow to the attributes dict of the future class.

+        :param str field_name: Name of the field at which the field holding the current state will live
+        :param StateField state_field: The :class:`~base.StateField`
+            as returned by :func:`_find_workflows`
+        :param dict attrs: Attribute dict of the future class, updated with the new :class:`~base.StateProperty`.

+        .. note:: This method is also an extension point for custom XWorkflow-related libraries.

+    .. method:: _find_workflows(mcs, attrs)

+        Find all workflow definitions in a class attributes dict.

+        :param dict attrs: Attribute dict of the future class

+        :return: A dict mapping a field name to a :class:`~base.StateField` describing parameters for the workflow

+        .. note:: This method is also an extension point for custom XWorkflow-related libraries.

     .. attribute:: _workflows

         This class-level attribute holds a dict mapping an attribute to the related :class:`Workflow`.

+        .. note:: This is a private attribute, and may change at any time in the future.

+    .. attribute:: _xworkflows_implems

+        This class-level attribute holds a dict mapping an attribute to the related implementations.

+        .. note:: This is a private attribute, and may change at any time in the future.

 .. class:: base.WorkflowEnabledMeta